 Because so much is at stake in any custody battle where there are allegations of abuse and neglect, you must retain experienced family law counsel capable of vigorously asserting your rights and protecting your child.

 Gates Law Group, A Professional Corporation provides determined representation for clients engaged in tough child custody disputes involving allegations of abuse and neglect.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 Our firm’s main office is in Fresno, but we also assist clients from locations in Paso Robles and Visalia.